rackspace/gophercloud/index.md

 # Getting help

-If you need help, feel free to ping [contact us](https://developer.rackspace.com/support/) or [submit an issue](https://github.com/rackspace/gophercloud/issues) on our bug tracker.
+If you need help, feel free to [ping us](https://developer.rackspace.com/support/) or [submit an issue](https://github.com/rackspace/gophercloud/issues) on our bug tracker.

 # Who is using gophercloud?